atar-axis/xpadneo/README.md

 - If hid isn't a module, you can alternatively copy `99-xpadneo.rules` to `/etc/udev/rules.d/` (run `udevadmn control --reload` afterwards)

+## Configuration

+The driver can be reconfigured at runtime by accessing the following sysfs files in `/sys/module/hid_xpadneo/parameters`:

+- `dpad_to_buttons`: Set to Y to map dpad directional input to button events, defaults to N

 ## Debugging

 If you are asked to send debug info or want to fix bugs, enable debugging